 Nerite snails will make the slices, roots, plant leaves, and decoration items spotlessly clean.
 They move slow but leave nothing behind.

-Note: Unfortunately, the supplementary food is not their favorite choice and it takes time for them to get used to.
+Note: Unfortunately, supplementary food is not their favorite choice and it takes time for them to get used to.
 Yes, they are a little bit fussy in that sense but all in all Nerite snails are a very popular choice for keeping uneaten food and algae in check.

 Fortunately, unlike some aquatic snails, Nerite snails do not seem to eat plant leaves even when they are very hungry.